auth0/docs/articles/server-platforms/rails/04-user-profile.md

   pkgType: 'server'
 }) %>
 ### The OmniAuth auth hash
-Using Auth0's OmniAuth strategy, you need only to redirect users to `/auth/auth0` (which you did in [Login](/quickstart/webapp/rails/01-login)).
+Using Auth0's OmniAuth strategy, you only need to redirect users to `/auth/auth0` (which you did in [Login](/quickstart/webapp/rails/01-login)).
 From there, OmniAuth will take over and take the user through the necessary steps to authenticate them with the Auth0 strategy.

-Once the user has authenticated, OmniAuth sets a special hash called the Authentication Hash on the Rack environment of a request to `/auth/auth0/callback`.
-This hash contains information about the user that OmniAuth was able to glean from the Auth0 strategy.
+After receiving a successful callback at /auth/auth0/callback, OmniAuth provides the available user profile information via the request.env['omniauth.auth'] hash.

 **NOTE**: The full contents of the authentication hash retrieved by the Auth0 strategy are detailed [here](https://github.com/auth0/omniauth-auth0#auth-hash).